Kildeer, Illinois

 Kildeer is a village in southwestern Lake County, Illinois, United States, and a suburb of Chicago.
 Per the 2020 census, the population was 4,091.
-It has limited development to custom houses on large lots, and has worked to preserve natural features and open space.

 History

 This area was largely rural and made up of farms and undeveloped lands until after World War II.
 Increased population and pent-up demand for housing resulted in new suburban development outside many major cities, aided by federal investment in highways that eased commuting to work.
 Lake County began to prepare by paving its roads and improving some.
 The Kildeer area began to attract persons who wanted to live a relatively rural life.
 In 1951 Quentin Road was realigned, removing the four right-angle turns, and substituting a smooth curve north from Rand Road.
 In 1952 its entire length was paved.

 In the mid-1950s, Henry Bosch Jr. submitted a residential subdivision to the county containing mostly 2 acre homesites.
-On April 15, 1955 it was approved and called Boschome Farms.
+On April 15, 1955, it was approved and called Boschome Farms.
 Bosch wanted to retain strict control of his subdivision and refused to sell lots to builders.
 As a condition of sale, each purchaser had to submit plans for their residence to Bosch and receive his approval prior to building.
 Not long after, the land south of Boschome Farms was subdivided as Long Grove Valley.
-Unit I was approved September 16, 1955, Unit 2 on February 1, 1957 and Unit 3 on June 20, 1957.
+Unit I was approved September 16, 1955, Unit 2 on February 1, 1957, and Unit 3 on June 20, 1957.